 Keith Chenhall Charitable Trust

-The Keith Chenhall Charitable Trust has provided numerous grant to Gippsland Rotary Centenary House for capital works and replacement of equipment / furniture.
+The Keith Chenhall Charitable Trust has provided numerous grants to Gippsland Rotary Centenary House for capital works and replacement of equipment / furniture.

 The Bendigo Bank continues to support Gippsland Rotary Centenary House through their Community Enterprise Scheme.